 How good are your contact forms?

 One contact form we came across was on a property rental site.
-Their contact form asked for (mandatory) the start and end date of our rental, the number of adults, the number of children, the number of cots required, our address, telephone number and email address, and other fields.
+This contact form asked for (mandatory) the start and end date of our rental, the number of adults, the number of children, the number of cots required, our address, telephone number, and email address, as well as other fields.

 We might just want to know if they are a pet-friendly rental before filling all of that out.

 We might have a range of possible holiday dates.

 We might not be sure how big our party will be.

 The point here is that they made it difficult for us to start a conversation, and so may have lost us as a potential customer.
 Isn’t it better to capture the minimum information, making it easy for them to engage, and then capture more information later?